If you intend to stay in France as a visitor beyond your initial time period, it’s necessary to renew your visa with the French authorities!

 Once my paperwork was in order, it was time for the actual renewal appointment!

 My rendezvous was scheduled for 11:45 am on a Tuesday.
 I arrived at 11:15am to the Paris Préfecture de Police on Île de la Cité.
-I walked to the building but you can also take metro line 4 and get off at the Cité stop.
+I walked to the building but you can also take the Paris metro line 4 and get off at the Cité stop.
 The Préfecture building is quite large, and I wasn’t sure where the right entrance was, but I did find it: right on Rue de Lutèce.
 You’ll see a large brown door and a line of people waiting outside.

 As with most things in France, just because you see a line, doesn’t mean you have to wait in it!
 The people waiting in line don’t have an appointment, so just ignore them.